 Dr. Bartlett obtained a BSc (Hons) in Science in 2010 from James Cook University in Queensland, Australia.
-She then joined the Kirby Institute for Infection and Immunity at the University of New South Wales (UNSW), in Sydney, Australia.
-Dr. Bartlett received a PhD in Medicine from UNSW in 2017, then later relocating to Canada and joining UBC as a CIHR Health System Impact Fellow in 2018.
+She then joined the Kirby Institute for Infection and Immunity at the University of New South Wales (UNSW) in Sydney, Australia.
+Dr. Bartlett received a PhD from UNSW in 2017, then later relocated to Canada to undertake a postdoctoral fellowship at UBC as a CIHR Health System Impact Fellow in 2018.

 Currently, Dr. Bartlett is the senior scientist for sexually transmitted and blood-borne infections (STIBBI) with Clinical Prevention Services